 To remain at the forefront of developments in responsible tourism we put a lot of effort into strengthening existing partnerships and developing new ones.

-We are an active member of the International Tourism Partnership established by the International Business Leaders Forum (IBLF) to promote responsible tourism through responsible leadership.
+We are an active member of the International Tourism Partnership (ITP) whose aim is to promote responsible tourism through responsible leadership.
 The programme provides members with a non-competitive platform to share knowledge and resources, develop policy and actively implement programmes that have a positive impact on economic, social and environmental issues.

 As a member of the International Tourism Partnership (ITP) and the World Travel & Tourism Council (WTTC), in 2011 we took a lead role in the ITP/WTTC working group seeking to agree a common carbon metric for the industry and were able to feed in the results of our work with Cornell University.
-The new methodology was launched in June 2012.
-The carbon footprint of hotel stays and meetings can now be calculated and communicated in a consistent and transparent way via IHG Green Engage.
+In June 2013 we supported the launch of HCMI 1.1, the global carbon standard that IHG helped to develop in collaboration with ITP, WTTC and 22 other leading hotel companies.

 The tourist industry is estimated to account for over 9% of global GDP and employs over 8% of total employment worldwide (Source: World Travel & Tourism Council)